Children’s Heart Surgery Fund was created in 1988 by Duncan Walker.

 - Children’s Heart Surgery Fund campaigned against NHS proposals to end children’s heart surgery in Yorkshire – a move that would have meant the region’s young patients being relocated to Newcastle, Birmingham or Liverpool for surgery.
 After an extraordinary award winning campaign that united the people of the region – including a 600,000-signature petition that was delivered to the Prime Minister – the NHS proposals were rejected by the Health Secretary in 2013.

 - We have made countless grants that have paid for ground-breaking new equipment; resources for the unit; staff training; family accommodation and support; and, many, many more projects.
 We are extremely grateful to the staff, trustees, supporters and fundraisers who have made this possible.

-- We are proud of our record of impact against our charity’s main objective to help the region's congenital heart patients and, thanks to your support, we hope to fulfil our aim which is to help support the Leeds Congenital Heart Unit to become a recognised world class centre of excellence.
-Our latest appeal, Keeping The Beat, is a campaign to raise £500,000 towards a state-of-the-art children's heart theatre at the LGI which will open in February 2019.
+- We are proud of our record of impact against our charity’s main objective to help the region’s congenital heart patients and, thanks to your support, we hope to fulfil our aim which is to help support the Leeds Congenital Heart Unit to become a recognised world class centre of excellence.
+Because of your support, our latest appeal, Keeping The Beat, succeeded in raising £500,000 towards a state-of-the-art children’s heart theatre at the LGI which will open in March 2019.